Vyral/base-template/_posts/2019-01-25-introducing-mitzi-santayana-team-lallys-newest-buyer-specialist.md

 After attending real estate school, she looked for the best real estate agency on the island.
 Who did she stumble across?
 Team Lally, of course.

 When she joined us for a career night, she thought that our reputation definitely preceded us.
 She was excited to join the team because we share the same culture that she believes in.
 Mitzi comes from a culture of service, and we are very service oriented.
-Team Lally provided all the tools she needed to succeed, including educational materials, mentorship, videos, and coaching, just to name a few."
+Team Lally provided all the tools she needed to succeed, including educational materials, mentorship, videos, and coaching, just to name a few.

-change "can have the entire team as leverage to use." to "will also have the help of our entire team." at the end of the sixth paragraph.

 With these tools, **she’ll be allowed to grow professionally and personally** because with the right knowledge and resources, we can all be of better service to our clients.